justincampbell/dotmusic/README.md

 # Usage

-Just run `dotmusic`, and the `.music` file in your project root will be appended with the current iTunes artist, if it doesn't already exist.
+Just run `dotmusic`, and the `.music` file in your project root will be appended with the current artist, if it doesn't already exist.
+Dotmusic current supports iTunes and Spotify.

 Add this to your `$PROMPT_COMMAND` for the best experience: